ray-project/ray/doc/source/data/performance-tips.rst

 ``ray.data.context.DatasetContext.get_current().scheduling_strategy``.
 This scheduling strategy will schedule these tasks and actors outside any present placement group.
 If you want to force Datasets to schedule tasks within the current placement group (i.e., to use current placement group resources specifically for Datasets), you can set ``ray.data.context.DatasetContext.get_current().scheduling_strategy = None``.

 This should be considered for advanced use cases to improve performance predictability only.
-We generally recommend letting Datasets run outside placement groups as documented in the :ref:`Datasets and Other Libraries <dataset_tune>` section.
+We generally recommend letting Datasets run outside placement groups as documented in the :ref:`Datasets and Other Libraries <datasets_tune>` section.

 .. _shuffle_performance_tips: